open-education-api/learning-analytics/README.md

 * mvn clean package spring-boot:run

 This starts OpenLRS on port 8080 using an in-memory datastore.
 The LRS is accessible at [http://127.0.0.1:8080] (http://127.0.0.1:8080) but has no gui.
+Note the in-memory database lacks some functionality, filtering doesn't work for instance.
+Please refer to the OpenLRS documentation to switch to permanent storage.